bonceng/codb/index.md

-## Coding - Intermediate
+## Coding - Beginner

-Welcome to Coding - Intermediate courses website!
+Welcome to Coding - Beginner courses website!

 All the materials, quizes, and informations related to the course will be backup here.